pieperm/pieperm/README.md

-## Hi there, I'm Michael 👋
+## Hi, I'm Michael 👋

-I graduated with a B.S. in Computer Science from Missouri University of Science and Technology.
-I am planning to work on a master's degree in CS starting this fall.
+I'm a software engineer with a B.S. in Computer Science from Missouri University of Science and Technology.

-### 🔭 My Interests

-- Robotics
-- Drones
-- Computer vision
-- Machine learning
-- Web development

-Thanks for stopping by!